spacecowgoesmoo/Mediasite-XML-Importer-for-Sony-Vegas/README.md

 Imports a mediasite Publish-to-go slideshow into a Sony Vegas video timeline

-1. Download the script at the link below, based on which version of Mediasite you have
+1. Download the JS file, based on which version of Mediasite you have.
-2. Grab a Mediasite presentation by downloading it from the web interface (important)
+2. Grab a Mediasite presentation by downloading it from the web interface. (important)
-3. Unzip the Mediasite presentation, put the folder wherever you want
+3. Unzip the Mediasite presentation, put the folder wherever you want.
-4. Open a new Vegas project and run the script
+4. Open a new Vegas project and run the script.
-5. A File Browser will pop up; point it at the root folder of your unzipped Mediasite presentation
+5. A File Browser will pop up; point it at the root folder of your unzipped Mediasite presentation.
 6. Done!

+If anyone is reading this and needs a script for a different version of Mediasite, just let me know.